fredericbonnet/helena/docs/src/helena-dialect/numbers.spec.md

 ---
 # Helena numbers

-## Integers
+## Number commands

+### Integer numbers

 Integer number values (or integers) are Helena values whose internal type is `INTEGER`.

 - ✅ are valid commands

   Integers are implicit commands.
 Any command name that can be parsed as an integer is resolved as such.

 - ✅ are idempotent